BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 ## Install from source

-First, please clone this repository and change directory accordingly:
+Instead, if you want to install PiGx SARS-CoV-2 from source, please clone this repository and change directory accordingly:

 ```sh
 git clone https://github.com/BIMSBbioinfo/pigx_sarscov2_ww.git